adrian-javid/maze_engine/README.md

 To clean the build, run `scons -c` or `scons -c .` respectively.

-> Note: If you want to move the Windows executable `solve_maze.exe` to a different location,
+> Note: If you want to move the Windows executable `maze_engine.exe` to a different location,
 > move the `SDL2.dll` along with it to the same directory.
 > The executable needs that dynamic-link library to run.